jazcap53/spreadsheet_etl/README.md

 #### I built this to keep track of my sleep pattern; it turned into something more. ####

-Spreadsheet ETL now implements a pipeline that extracts data from a .csv file, transforms the data into a database-friendly format, and loads it into a PostgreSQL database.
+Spreadsheet ETL now implements a pipeline that extracts data from a .csv file, transforms the data into a database-friendly format, and loads it into a PostgreSQL db.

 The program let me experiment with concurrency in Python, as well as code testability and unit testing.